mtumilowicz/java-spring-boot-oauth2-oidc-pkce-workshop/README.txt

                 * can be missing
                 * when a JWT is signed, we also call it a JWS (JSON Web Token Signed)
                     * if a token is encrypted, we also call it a JWE (JSON Web Token Encrypted)
-        * keep the token as short as possible
-            * if the token is long, it slows the request
-            * the longer the token, the more time the cryptographic algorithm needs for signing it
         * there’s 4 algorithms that can be used to sign a JWT (seal our envelope)
             * HMAC (symmetric)
             * RSA (asymmetric)